-The required immunizations do not apply to students who take online classes and do not visit or enter any of ESF's campuses.
 If this proof of immunizations is not received by the first day of classes, students risk strict administrative consequences including the cancellation of classes, the inability to register for classes, and/or suspension of ID card services.
 Please see the General Immunization Information site for additional information.

-Sexual Harassment, Assault, and Violence Prevention Policy: ESF is committed to maintaining a learning environment free from all forms of harassment, discrimination, and/or intimidation; including those of a sexual nature.
+Sexual Harassment, Assault, and Violence Prevention Policy: ESF is committed to maintaining a learning environment free from all forms of harassment, discrimination, and/or intimidation including those of a sexual nature.
 To help ensure that this type of environment is present at ESF, the College has developed the Sexual Harassment, Assault, and Violence Prevention Policy.
-The full text of the policy is available here.